Wendy Zukerman: Science Vs

-Zuckerman's podcast Science Vs was initially produced and distributed by the Australian Broadcasting Corporation as part of ABC Radio's First Run podcast program.
+Zukerman's podcast Science Vs was initially produced and distributed by the Australian Broadcasting Corporation as part of ABC Radio's First Run podcast program.
 In October 2015, Gimlet Media, an American digital media company based in Brooklyn, New York, took over the production of the podcast.

 Science Vs focuses on communicating science to non-scientists.
 The show takes a myth-busting approach, and topics on the show generally come from controversial topics or current events.
 Episode topics have included immigration, gun control, ghosts, climate change, acne, and antidepressants, among others.
 Zukerman has said that the idea for Science Vs came from news headlines about Gwyneth Paltrow wanting women to participate in a "health practice" of vaginal steaming, which she thought could present in a way that combined science with humour.
 Zukerman summarised her podcast's position against false equivalences, saying, "If there's a 95 percent consensus among scientists, you report the consensus."